Demonocracy

 Demonocracy is the third studio album by American death metal band Job for a Cowboy.
 It was released on April 10, 2012.
 It is the band's first studio album to feature guitarist Tony Sannicandro and bassist Nick Schendzielos, the second with former Despised Icon guitarist Al Glassman, and the last album to feature drummer Jon Rice.

 Demonocracy had first week sales of 4,900 to chart at No. 87 on the Billboard 200.

 Promotion

 On February 21, 2012, Job for a Cowboy released the first song from the album, "Nourishment Through Bloodshed."
 It was released via Metal Blade Records' YouTube channel.

 On March 20, Job for a Cowboy premiered the song "Black Discharge" and, on April 2, the song "Imperium Wolves."

-A music video was made for the song Tarnished Gluttony which featured a man carrying a small child (presumebly his son) to a forest before cutting his Guts open and then replacing it with a Squid and then placing his son into a river.
+A music video was made for the song Tarnished Gluttony.
+The video features a man carrying a small child to a forest, before cutting the child open with a box cutter, replacing the organs with a cephalopod, and then gently placing the child into the sea.